 When you hire a full-time CMO, you are betting on a person.
 You hope their specific blend of skills matches your evolving needs.
 When you hire a Fractional CMO service, you are installing a system.
 You are importing a governance structure, a strategic framework, and a set of diverse experiences that have been battle-tested across multiple companies.

-The structural leverage of the fractional model comes from this cross-pollination.
+The structural use of the fractional model comes from this cross-pollination.
 A Fractional CMO sees the inside of five growth companies simultaneously.
 They know immediately if a drop in LinkedIn ad performance is a market-wide trend or a company-specific failure.
 A full-time CMO, isolated in your silo, has to guess.

 The Conversion Angle

 If you are hesitating to hire a Fractional CMO because the hourly rate seems high compared to a salary, you are optimizing for the wrong variable.
-You are optimizing for “cost per hour” rather than “cost per outcome.”
+You are optimizing for “cost per hour”.
+Rather than “cost per outcome.”

-Do not look at your bank account to make this decision; look at your org chart and your systems.
+Do not look at your bank account to make this decision.
+Look at your org chart and your systems.
 If your marketing engine is broken, undefined, or non-existent, you do not need a permanent employee to sit in the mess.
 You need an architect to come in, clean it up, build the walls, and hand you the keys.

 The most expensive hire you will ever make is a full-time executive with the wrong mandate.
 The highest ROI hire you will ever make is a fractional leader who builds the machine that allows you to hire the right full-time executive eventually.